Donay, Peterson Shine As Gators Split Doubleheader With No. 3 Tennessee - ESPN 98.1 FM - 850 AM WRUF

 On the mound, Junior Brandon Neely picked up his third loss of the season in game one.
 Neely allowed seven hits, no walks, four runs and seven strikeouts through four innings.
 Later in the day, freshman Liam Peterson excelled in game two to power the Gators to victory.
 Peterson threw out four innings, finishing with a line of one hit, two walks, no runs and seven strikeouts.

-“I thought our energy in the second game was much better,” UF Head Coach Kevin O’Sullivan said.
-“You could tell that [Liam Peterson’s] composure was just a little bit different today, and against an outstanding lineup.
+“I thought our energy in the second game was much better,” UF coach Kevin O’Sullivan said.
+“You could tell that [Liam Peterson‘s] composure was just a little bit different today, and against an outstanding lineup.
 I thought his stuff looked really good.”

 Trading Blows From The Get-Go